 The origin of this Benedictine Monastery is unknown but the first documentation of its existence dates from 878, IV century.
 The legend says that some monks disembarked in the area carrying Saint Peter’s remains to save them from the Barbarian, and the Pope decided to build this monastery to keep them.
 This is why it’s one of the few monasteries in Spain with the privilege to organize jubilees.
 In the 17th century it was abandoned, and it wouldn’t be until 1930 that it was declared a National Monument.
 The restoration started five years later.
 The monastery complex consists of the church, the cloister and the monastic facilities, and it’s built in terraces adapting to the natural slope of the mountain.
 In the province of Girona you’ll also find other historical monasteries in Spain such as Sant Pere de Galligants and Sant Daniel, both in Girona city.

 AND BONUS!
-This is the most popular monastery near Barcelona:
+This is the most famous monastery near Barcelona on a mountain:

 Legend says that some herd-boys found the first Montserrat Virgin’s image inside a cave in 880 after seeing a bright light coming from there.
 When the bishop learned about it, he tried to move the sculpture to Manresa, but it was had become so heavy that nobody could lift it.
 So he though that the Virgin wanted to stay in the mountain and ordered to built a hermitage, and in the 1100’s the monastery was founded.
 The Virgin is dark-skinned probably due to the smoke of candles lit around her centuries, what has given place to her nickname: La Moreneta (the sun-tanned girl).

 Montserrat is the religious heart of Catalonia, a pilgrim place and a symbol of the Catalan culture as it was a bastion of resistance during civil war.
-In the monastic complex live 76 nuns and the boys choir that sings in the Escolania de Montserrat, considered the oldest choir school in Europe, founded in the 1200’s.
+In this cliffside monastery in Catalonia live 76 nuns and the boys choir that sings in the Escolania de Montserrat, considered the oldest choir school in Europe, founded in the 1200’s.
 The monastery also runs a publishing house that it’s the oldest in the world still running: their first book was published in 1499.

 In the mountain there are two more monasteries: Sant Benet, occupied by a community of nuns, and Santa Cecília, not inhabited anymore.
 Come visit with us the best monastery near Barcelona with our Montserrat Monastery tour.